A Wireless AI-Generated Content (AIGC) Provisioning Framework Empowered by Semantic Communication: Introduction

 \subsection{Motivation}

 To explore an AIGC service provisioning framework in wireless networks, it is required to meet diverse service requirements under limited communication resources, unevenly distributed computational resources, and dynamic channel quality.
 In this case, semantic communication (SemCom) is a potential technique to empower wireless AIGC provisioning.
-SemCom, aims to effectively transmit necessary semantic information of source message, as opposed to the accurate reception of every single binary bit without considering its meaning \cite{qin2021semantic, xia2023wiservr, liang2023vista, zhao2022background}.
-Empowered by SemCom, the generated semantic information from the AIGC model can be transmitted instead of the entire bits of content, and the pressure of communication resources, especially bandwidth, can be relieved with a slim data size \cite{huang2021deep}.
-Meanwhile, the receiver accurately interprets semantic information from transmitted bits and reduces semantic distortion caused by channel noise, thus improving transmission reliability at a semantic level and allowing for suitable AIGC services over harsh wireless channels \cite{guler2018semantic}.
-With these superiorities, combining SemCom with generative AI models is promising to provide AIGC service over wireless networks with limited communication resources and unevenly distributed computational resources.
+SemCom aims to effectively transmit necessary semantic information of source message, as opposed to the accurate reception of every single binary bit without considering its meaning \cite{qin2021semantic, xia2023wiservr, liang2023vista, zhao2022background,sun2024s}.
+In this way, the pressure of communication resources, especially bandwidth, can be relieved with a slim data size \cite{huang2021deep}.
+Meanwhile, the receiver with semantic decoder accurately interprets semantic information from distorted bits, thus improving transmission reliability at a semantic level and allowing for suitable AIGC services over harsh wireless channels \cite{guler2018semantic}.
+Furthermore, SemCom models and generative AI models usually exploit similar encoder and decoder structures and could involve overlapping neural network layers, which makes it natural to integrate these models without introducing additional system complexity \cite{liang2024generative}.